 Our postgraduate research program is designed to develop students with an excellent academic background into intellectual leaders who will contribute to business education and research that makes meaningful, real-world impact in the 21st century.

 We have the drive to challenge traditional ways of thinking, and will provide you with supportive and collaborative research community to develop your research skills and build a knowledge base in your chosen discipline.

 The Business School offers 4-year scholarships for incoming students.
 The scholarships cover tuition fees and provide a stipend of $35,000 per annum for living costs.
 In addition to this stipend, scholarship recipients will have an opportunity to receive an additional amount, normally at least $10,000 per annum, in return for carrying out specific teaching duties.
 Details of these teaching duties will be given at the time of the scholarship offer.

-To be considered for a scholarship, submit an online application for course candidature.
-Indicate where prompted that you wish to be considered for the Research Training Program (RTP) Scholarship.
+To be considered for a scholarship, when submitting your online application for course candidature, indicate where prompted that you wish to be considered for the Research Training Program (RTP) Scholarship.
 Consideration for the Business School Research Scholarship will be automatic.

-To be considered for a research degree at the University of Sydney Business School you need to submit an application through Sydney Courses via one of the following links:
+To be considered for a research degree in the University of Sydney Business School you need to submit an application through Sydney Student via one of the following links:

 Applications must be submitted by 30 September for semester 1, and 15 March for semester 2.